 a.
 Target Group(s).
-Under the waiver of Section 1902(a)(10)(B) of the Act, the state limits waiver services to one or more served in each subgroup: groups or subgroups of individuals.
+Under the waiver of Section 1902(a)(10)(B) of the Act, the state limits waiver services to one or more groups or subgroups of individuals.
 Please see the instruction manual for specifics regarding age limits.
-In accordance group(s) that may receive services under the waiver, and specify the minimum and maximum (if any) age of individuals with 42 CFR §441.301(b)(6), select one or more waiver target groups, check each of the subgroups in the selected target
+In accordance with 42 CFR §441.301(b)(6), select one or more waiver target groups, check each of the subgroups in the selected target group(s) that may receive services under the waiver, and specify the minimum and maximum (if any) age of individuals served in each subgroup: